phil-opp/blog_os/blog/post/2016-05-28-catching-exceptions.md

 ### Safety
 This function clearly violates the invariants of the `vga_buffer` module, as it creates another `Unique` pointing to `0xb8000`.
 Thus, we deliberately introduce a data race on the VGA buffer.
 For this reason, the function is marked as `unsafe` and should only be used if absolutely necessary.

 However, the situation is not _that_ bad.
 The VGA buffer only stores characters (no pointers) and we never rely on the buffer's values.
 So the function might cause mangled output, but should never be able to violate memory safety.
+Nevertheless, we will implement a better solution in a future post.

 ### Using print_error
 Let's use the new `print_error` function to print the page fault error: